 2.05.015 FEE-IN-LIEU OF CONSTRUCTION FOR REQUIRED IMPROVEMENTS.

-A. In cases where a developer shall be required by City Ordinance to install an improvement but due to circumstances as determined by the City Engineer prevent the construction of the improvement the Land Use Authority Board may allow the developer to pay a fee-in-lieu of construction.
+A. In cases where a developer shall be required by City Ordinance to install an improvement but due to circumstances as determined by the City Engineer prevent the construction of the improvement the Development Review Committee may allow the developer to pay a fee-in-lieu of construction.
 The fee-in-lieu payment shall be the current cost of constructing the improvement as estimated by the City Engineer.
 The fee-in-lieu payment shall be formalized in an agreement between the City and developer and the payment shall be made prior to the recordation of the subdivision or permit being issued.
 Whether off-site improvements are installed or financed in whole or in part by the developer through the use of fees or agreements, the City shall follow the requirements of all applicable statutory (Utah Code 10-9a-508) and case law in arriving at a just and equitable distribution of the costs of the improvements.
 Written findings shall be made by the City showing the reasons and justification for the allocation of the costs.
 The fee-in-lieu payment shall be used towards the costs of installing the improvements and absolve the developer from making the improvement in the future or paying the future cost of the improvement.

 2.05.020 UTILITY UPSIZING.